 Mineral rights holder are obliged under the Mining Act to set aside a certain amount of minerals for local processing.
-The Mining (Mineral Beneficiation) Regulations, 2018 provide for further procedures regulating beneficiation of mined minerals.
+The Mining (Mineral Beneficiation) Regulations, 2010 provide for further procedures regulating beneficiation of mined minerals.

-There is a general restriction for exportation of raw minerals and mineral concentrates and thus a mining company needs to obtain special authorization from the Government for the exportation of raw minerals.
-The Mining Act also prohibits the selling or disposing of or export of any raw gold or gemstones except by holders of a Dealer's Licence.
+The Mining Act prohibits the selling or disposing of or export of any raw gold or gemstones except by holders of a Dealer's Licence.
 The export or import of any radioactive minerals must be in accordance with the Atomic Energy Act.
 Holders of mineral rights are not required to have a Dealer's Licence in order to export their minerals.